gi-no/blog_mean_stack/article2.md

 * Infinite scrolling list
 * Starred messages (Add, remove, or list)

-You can download source code below.
+You can download the source code below.
 But, I suggest writing code by your hands to get more feeling.

 [https://github.com/gi-no/paizatter](https://github.com/gi-no/paizatter)